Skip to main content

 • circuit is a valid, non-null pointer to a QkCircuit

-• qubits is a pointer to num_qubits readable element of type uint32_t
+• qubits is an aligned pointer to num_qubits initialized uint32_t values

 Parameters